 If any of the following occur, please call our office and speak with a nurse who will help you with your problem or ask the doctor to call you:

 - Problems with the incision, including increasing pain, swelling, redness or drainage.

 - Severe constipation (no bowel movement for three days).

 - Diarrhea (more than three watery stools within 24 hours).

 If your doctor is not available, a doctor on call is available 24 hours a day, every day of the year.
 After hours, call any of our offices and the answering service will locate one of our doctors.
 In an emergency, try to contact us for advice before you go to the hospital.
 A telephone call may save you a lot of time, discomfort and expense.

-A: Return to work varies depending on your procedure.
+Return to work varies depending on your procedure.
 Discuss this with your doctor.

-A: You will be able to care for yourself, but you may need some assistance with cooking, housekeeping and grocery shopping.
+You will be able to care for yourself, but you may need some assistance with cooking, housekeeping and grocery shopping.

 You will need someone to stay with you overnight after your procedure.